sagar61205/Sales-forecast/README.md

  #### Insights:

    <ul>
-   <li>Seasonality was present in the top 2 individual supplier.
+   <li>Seasonality is present in the top 2 individual supplier.
    <li>Sales-margin(%) is stable across time but long-term trends vary.
    <li>Sales-margin has declined somewhat over time, but appears to possibly be bouncing back.
   </ul>